vl4ds/Documentation/sept-2015-faq.rst

 Certain automations can now execute locally on the Samsung SmartThings Hub.
 The SmartThings internal team specifies which automations are eligible for local execution.
 This process requires evaluation and testing of the SmartApp and devices, as well as ensuring that the necessary code artifacts are delivered to the Hub.

-Any locally executing SmartApps or Device Type Handlers still send events to the SmartThings cloud.
+Any locally executing SmartApps or Device Handlers still send events to the SmartThings cloud.
 This is necessary so that the mobile application can accurately reflect the current state of the devices, as well as perform any cloud-required services (e.g., sending notifications).
 In the event of an Internet outage, the events will be queued and sent to the SmartThings cloud when Internet is restored.

 It is not possible for developers to specify that certain Device Types or SmartApps execute in any particular location (cloud or on the hub).
 SmartApps or Device Types that have not been reviewed, tested, and delivered to the hub by the SmartThings team will execute in the SmartThings cloud.